 Dr Danny Penman shares his daily meditation practice for cultivating creativity.

-Thinking Differently-Changing our mindset about “being wrong”
+Thinking Differently-Change your mindset about “being wrong”

 Why not allow yourself to be wrong once in a while?
 Create a work culture that sees mistakes as a pathway to innovation and growth.